stickies/stickies.github.com/_posts/2013-1-21-using-homebrew-better.markdown

 {{title}}

 A lot of the time I see people reach for the binary distribution of a package when the homebrew version doesn't meet the requirement.
-Most of the time, this is folly!
+Most of the time you don't need to do this.

 #### GIT GIT GIT!